wrccdc-org/wccomps-bot/README.md

 **Resolve:** Support clicks "Resolve" → Enter notes → Points deducted → Thread archived

 **Cancel:** Team can cancel unclaimed tickets (no penalty).
 Admin can cancel any ticket.

+## Student Helper Management

+Student helpers are temporary support staff for invitationals who are assigned Discord roles that grant access to team channels.

+**Requirements:**
+- User must first link Discord account with `/link`
+- User must have either `WCComps_Ticketing_Support` OR `WCComps_Quotient_Injects` group in Authentik

+**Workflow Options:**

+**Option 1: Add Individual Helpers**
+1. Admin runs `/helpers add @user "UCI Invitationals 2026"`
+   - Discord role is created (if it doesn't exist) and immediately assigned
+   - User gains access to team channels through the role
+   - Assignment is tracked in database

+**Option 2: Import from Existing Role (Recommended for bulk)**
+1. Manually assign Discord role "UCI Invitationals 2026" to all helpers
+2. Admin runs `/helpers import @UCI Invitationals 2026`
+   - Finds all members with that role
+   - Checks if each is linked and has required Authentik groups
+   - Creates helper records for eligible users
+   - Reports imported vs skipped with reasons

+**During Event:**
+- Helpers have the role and can access team channels

+**Cleanup:**
+- When `/competition end-competition` is run:
+  - All helper roles are automatically removed
+  - All assignments are marked as "removed" in the database
+  - Audit logs are created for each removal

+**Management:**
+- **Add Single:** `/helpers add @user "Role Name"` - Add one helper at a time
+- **Import Bulk:** `/helpers import @Role` - Import all users with an existing role
+- **List:** `/helpers list` or `/helpers list active` - View all helpers and their status
+- **Remove:** `/helpers remove @user "Reason"` - Manually remove helper role before competition ends
+- **Status:** `/helpers status @user` - Check helper assignments and permissions

+**Django Admin:**
+- View and manage helper assignments at `/admin/competition/studenthelper/`
+- See all active and removed assignments
+- Audit trail with creation and removal timestamps

 ## Development